Boxy Pixel Aluminum Joy Con Shells - LEFT Assembly Guide

 The screws and threads are extremely small, and great patience must be used.
 Fastening is NOT like the fasteners used when screwing together plastic parts.
 Fastening plastic parts requires extra effort as you are cutting threads in the plastic.

 These metal parts already have very fine aluminum threads.
 They require very little force and should have minimum resistance when turning.
 If you are not confident in your ability to feel when a fastener is stripping, we offer a build service.
-That said, the next slide are rules for fastener installation.
+That said, the next slide is the rules for fastener installation.

 Additional Fastener Rules